abuonomo/docker-tutorial/README.md

 ## Dockerfile

 In the previous example we used the ubuntu images which was pulled from docker hub.
-We can also define our own images using a Dockerfile like this:
+We can also define our own images using a Dockerfile.
+See here: [a relative link](./example/Dockerfile)

-FROM python